Master of Arts in Theatre

 1. 7000 level courses are designed primarily for doctoral students.
 Students pursuing the Thesis Track program may be allowed to register for 7000 level courses after completing their first year of study and with Graduate Coordinator approval.

-2. Under exceptional circumstances, an instructor may grant permission for an M.A. student, who is not in the Thesis Track program, to register for a specific course if s/he demonstrates appropriate background and knowledge.
+2. Under exceptional circumstances, an instructor may grant permission for a first year M.A. student, who is not in the Thesis Track program, to register for a specific course if s/he demonstrates appropriate background and knowledge.
 These decisions will be made on a case-by-case basis.

 D. Registration when Not In Residence: